Are you planning on coming to Cyprus on a student visa, a working visa, or even thinking about applying for a Permanent

 People who have lived in multiple European Countries have found Cyprus one of Europe’s safest countries.

 The crime rate here is very low.

-Families with kids feel safe to live in Cyprus.
+Families with kids feel safe living in Cyprus.
 This island is a great place to raise children.